-Absorption

-Atorvastatin is rapidly absorbed after oral administration; maximum plasma concentrations (C{max}) occur within 1 to 2 hours.
+Absorption Atorvastatin is rapidly absorbed after oral administration; maximum plasma concentrations occur within 1 to 2 hours.
 Extent of absorption increases in proportion to atorvastatin dose.
-After oral administration, atorvastatin film-coated tablets are 95% to 99% bioavailable compared to the oral solution.
-The absolute bioavailability of atorvastatin is approximately 12% and the systemic availability of HMG-CoA reductase inhibitory activity is approximately 30%.
-The low systemic availability is attributed to presystemic clearance in gastrointestinal mucosa and/or hepatic first-pass metabolism
+Atorvastatin tablets are bioequivalent to atorvastatin solutions.
+The absolute bioavailability of atorvastatin is approximately 12% and the systemic availability of the Administration of the Administra